journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 - Create an issue in the Git repo "Copyedit manuscript" (which should always be issue 1), and reference it in all commits (from command line, from Overleaf etc, by using `Re #1` in the message)

 ## Step 2
+Files should be in OJS as a ZIP file.
-Download the files from the Copyediting step in the journal system (exceptionally, this might be the Review stage).
+- If the author has not uploaded a zip file yet: request it via the OJS communication; when it is received, upload to OJS Download the files from the Copyediting step in the journal system (exceptionally, this might be the Review stage).
 - Add ALL FILES to the repository (drag and drop) - remember to use the `re #1 ` in the commit message!
-- if the author has not uploaded a zip file: request it; when it is received, upload to OJS as well as to GitHub as below.
 - rename the files to their original names! (consult the journal system - should no longer be necessary if coming as ZIP files)
   - Exception: the manuscript itself (e.g. `655-Manuscript (PDF)-712-1-6-20180308.pdf`) should remain unchanged